Palmik/snap-pastie/TUTORIAL.md

 * to display the data from controller to the user,
 * to provide an input facilities (e.g. a HTML form).

-In Snap & Heist terms, the view are the Heist templates where we call the controller's splices.
+In Snap & Heist terms, the view consists of the Heist templates where we call the controller's splices.

 ## Down to Bussines
 ### Setting up the MongoDB Extension